Dates Closed/Hours of Operation

 - For example, if an item is due on December 31, and the library is closed January 1st.
 If the patron returns the item on January 2nd, then they will NOT be charged a fine for 1/1.

-- CLC’s telephone notice system will NOT place calls on dates marked as closed.
+- By default, CLC’s telephone notice system will NOT place calls on dates marked as closed.

 - When calculating the number of days past due for sending a notice or the number of days before sending a reminder notice closed days are NOT considered.

 - For example if an overdue notice is generated 7 days after an item is overdue, then that overdue notice will be sent 7 days after the item was due even if 6 of those days the library was marked as closed.

 - The Hours of Operation Table affects the timing of the Shelving Cart.
 The timer for how long an item is on Shelving Cart status only runs during open hours.

 - Items won’t be due on any CLOSED days listed in the Hours of Operation.
 Items will be due the next open day.

 - When a library is closed, fines are still calculated for that day if an item is overdue.